CCurl/c5/README.md

-# c5: A full-featured but very minimal Forth for Windows and Linux in 4 files
+# c5: A full-featured Forth for Windows and Linux in 4 files

 c5 is comprised of 4 files:
 - c5.c